Muhammed-Nawfal/Agile-Team-Project-UniBridge/README.md

 **Frontend (Angular)**
 - Built a Tinder-style swipe interface for accepting/rejecting profiles.
 - Developed the **Match Requests** page to view incoming match requests and the **Upcoming Matches** page, where users can viw scheduled matches.

+**Accessibility Feature**
+- Implemented an accessibility feature with **text-to-speech**, for visually impaired users to hover over buttons or click a page-level reader to have on-screen content spoken aloud.

 **Others**
 - Contributed to shared frontend components such as the home page and navigation bar.